-The JRC Makerspace, the first of its kind in an EU institution, is located at the Joint Research Centre’s Ispra site and has been implemented under the framework set by the Community of Practice on Citizen Engagement.
-The JRC Makerspace is a collaborative space designed to promote active participation, knowledge sharing, and scientific research through open-ended exploration and experimentation.
+The JRC Makerspace, the first of its kind in an EU institution, is a physical space located at the Joint Research Centre's Ispra site designed to promote active participation, knowledge sharing, and collaboration among different actors.
+In particular, the JRC makerspace aims to:

 What is a Makerspace?